 We used Python programming language and Keras to code and implement the experiments for the project.
 Keras is an open source project which provides a highlevel API to implement DNNs and runs on top of other deep learning libraries like TensorFlow and Theano.

+4.4.5 K-MEANS CLUSTERING FOR CATEGORISING ANOMALIES

+The LSTM Model detects the possible anomalies that may arise from the voluminous amount of Logs that is provided as input to the system.
+Once the anomalies have been detected the system aims to categorise them into one of 3 possible categories depending on the level of impact they can have on the smooth functioning of the system.
+The three categories that are defined as part of the categorisation algorithm are Low, Moderate and High.

 The K-Means Algorithm is one of the most established and widely used categorisation algorithms available in the field of Machine Learning.
 Once the detected anomalies are fed into the K means algorithm as input, the algorithm focuses on the median value of the weights associated with every detected anomaly and forms 3 clusters based on the range of weights provided.